kpodosky/payterse/README.md

 # terse
-this is an app to help transactions online work seamlessly
+this is an app to help cross-border , international transactions and online work work seamlessly.